Child Protection Leadership Team Training and Resources Home

 An acclaimed group of child protection and crisis management experts make up the team at each AAIE training.
 These included such experts as Dr. Jordan Greenbaum, Dr. Scott Poland, Tim Gerrish OBE, Susie March and others who facilitate these practical and rigorous three and four day institutes in various locations each year.
 These facilitators provide expert advice, specialized breakout sessions for team members, exemplars of plans from other international and independent schools and individualized support in creating a plan specific to the unique needs of your school community.
 Our goal is that you and your team leave with a solid and well-researched implementation plan in place that will allow you to take immediate and strategic action while protecting and informing your school community on the urgent issue of child protection.

-The Topics of The Four Day Extended Level 1 Training Include:
+The Topics of the Four Day Level 1 Training Include:

 • Code of Conduct & Safe Working Practices / Child Safety Policy